 Best Practices for Securing Classroom Doors from the Inside

-The Sandy Hook Advisory Commission and The National Association of State Fire Marshals recommend doors that can be locked from the inside by an authorized person only.
+The Sandy Hook Advisory Commission and The National Association of State Fire Marshals recommend doors that can be locked from the inside only.

 Whether facing an active shooter emergency or another type of lockdown situation in school, it is vital for staff to be able to successfully secure classrooms from the inside to protect students from potential threats.